How the Killing of the Old Men Was Stopped: Africa

 A variant was collected from the Wala people of Ghana by Mona Fikry-Atallah.

 "Impossible Against Impossible" is a Liberian variant.

 Asia

 In Japan, there is a legend called Ubasute or Ubasute-yama.
 Uba means old woman.
 However, in the story, sometimes be an old father type.
 There are two types of stories: The unreasonable question type and the branch-and-fold type.

+"About The Country That Exiled People Over Seventy Years Old," in the Konjaku Monogatarishū is an Indian variant.
+It replaces the execution of elders with exile and a woman solves the riddles.

 Keigo Seki's Folktales of Japan includes a variant, "The Mountain Where Old People Were Abandoned".